CCALI/a2jdat/README.md

 we have created a script to allow pm2 to manage memory and multiple instances of the DAT.
 The default script will run a cluster of 4 processes and restart a process if it uses more than 768MB.

 12.)
 Start the node process
-navigate to the DAT folder in a terminal
+navigate to the a2jdat folder in a terminal

-`pm2 start ecosystem.config.js`
+`pm2 start ../ecosystem.config.js`

 ##  Configure auto-restart of pm2
 To configure pm2 to autoload on startup run the following command with the desired pm2 processes running